Soupy710/Soupy710/README.md

 # Hey There!

-I'm a Computer Science student pursing B.Tech at PES University, Bangalore.
-You made a mistake coming here but since you have come all the way here, why not check out my repos too? xD <br>
+I'm a Computer Science student pursuing B.Tech at PES University, Bangalore.
+The page rank probability of you reaching this page is close to 0.
+But since you made it here despite low probability, why not check out my repos too before you leave xD <br>

 # Ping me here!
 <br>